 Here’s our checklist of the 12 fastest ways to breach trust with your new employees.

 We could have called this blog post the poor employer’s induction checklist – 12 things you must never ever do on day one, or any other day for that matter.
 In fact, let’s do that.
 Drum roll please………Continue

 What I’ve learnt over the years is that there is no one secret ingredient to retaining staff.
-In my early days of running a business, I had high staff turnover and it used to drive me crazy the amount of money, effort, time and emotional energy I would invest in new recruits only to lose them within a 12-month period.…Continue
+In my early days of running a business, I had high staff turnover and it used to drive me crazy the amount of money, effort, time and emotional energy I would invest in new recruits only to lose them within a 12-month period.
+A realisation that people are at the core of business…Continue

 Intelligence comes in many forms, including academic, social and emotional.
 All three of these have an impact on an individual’s life and success in their career.
 While most people have a high regard for someone who is academically astute, social and emotional intelligence can have just as much impact and are recognised as being desirable traits for a successful leader.